crossplane/docs/content/v1.11/getting-started/introduction.md

-Within the `bucket` CRD is a [`spec.forProvider.region`](https://marketplace.upbound.io/providers/upbound/provider-aws/v0.25.0/resources/s3.aws.upbound.io/Bucket/v1beta1#doc:spec-forProvider-region) value that specifies which AWS region to deploy the bucket in.
+Within the `bucket` CRD is a [`spec.forProvider.region`](https://marketplace.upbound.io/providers/upbound/provider-aws/v0.25.0/resources/s3.aws.upbound.io/Bucket/v1beta1#doc:spec-forProvider-region) value that defines which AWS region to deploy the bucket in.

 The Upbound Marketplace contains a large
 [collection of Crossplane Providers](https://marketplace.upbound.io/providers).